 Spring of 2023 will consist of another six week module that will take up the second dimension of a Eucharistic culture: integral catechesis.
 Summer programming will include a conference in Rome where participants will have a chance to meet ecclesial leaders, visit churches, and focus closely on the role of secularization in affiliation and disaffiliation, as well as the intersection of liturgy and the arts.

 The program will culminate in summer of 2024 with capstone project presentations at Notre Dame.
-NDCL staff will shepherd projects to publication for future parish courses and help set participants up to speak in various dioceses and parishes around the United States, serving as ambassadors.
+NDCL staff will shepherd projects to publication for future parish courses and help set participants up to serve as ambassadors by speaking in various dioceses and parishes around the United States.

 According to O’Malley, “What we’re hoping for is to contribute anew to the liturgical movement in the United States.
 The early liturgical movement was not only concerned about the rites of the Church but fostering a liturgical life.
 They wanted everyone to understand that active participation led to personal and social transformations.
 The worker who saw her life as a sacrifice of praise.
 The dad who knew that parenting was a Eucharistic vocation.
 A new generation of liturgical leaders in the United States—those concerned about affiliation and reaching out to the margins—have their work cut out for them.
 Our dream is that the Center for Liturgy will contribute anew to the renewal of ecclesial life in the United States through a liturgical formation that leads to deeper affiliation in the Church.”